OpenEnergyPlatform/open-MaStR/paper.md

 ------- | ------
 Data download and parsing | Download, decode, and write data to a local database
  |
-Translation to english | Translate table names and columns as well as an english documentation page of the dataset
+Translation to english | Translate table names and columns from German to English as well as an english documentation page of the dataset
  |
 Data processing | Merge relevant information about different technologies to single csv files